ivy-llc/ivy/docs/overview/deep_dive/gradients.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * JAX treats duplicate arrays as distinct while computing gradients, so we need additional logic to replicate gradients computed w.r.t one array over all its duplicates.
 * Gradients computed for functions with undefined results are inconsistent across backends (NaN, Inf, 0).
 We handle all these inconsistencies by returning 0 for all backends.
-So if you’re debugging gradients and find a 0, there’s a possibility that it was NaN or an Inf before computing.
+So if you're debugging gradients and find a 0, there's a possibility that it was NaN or an Inf before computing.

 **Round Up**